-That ambulance services was the beginning of a long list of advances in a series that continues today.
-The Covenant Health hospitals and other facilities have been first in the area – and sometimes first in the world – to pioneer new patient care treatments and technologies:
+Covenant Health offers advanced technology and innovative care for patients throughout our health system.
+Our member hospitals and other facilities are often first in the area – and sometimes first in the world – to pioneer new patient care treatments and technologies in many specialties:

-- Fort Sanders Regional has the latest model Gamma Knife, located at Thompson Cancer Survival Center, for treating cancers and other conditions of the brain, head and neck that are not treatable by other options.
+- Fort Sanders Regional Medical Center’s Gamma Knife is located at Thompson Cancer Survival Center in downtown Knoxville.
+It provides targeted therapy for cancers and other conditions of the brain, head, and neck that are not treatable by other options.

-Methodist is the region’s first hospital to use hypothermia for comatose survivors of cardiac arrest.
-Methodist is the only medical center in East Tennessee to offer left ventricular assist device support for cardio septic shock and in high-risk heart procedures.
+- Methodist Medical Center was the region’s first hospital to use hypothermia for comatose survivors of cardiac arrest and the only medical center in East Tennessee to offer left ventricular assist device support for cardio septic shock and in high-risk heart procedures.

 - Covenant Health cares for more hearts than any other health system in our area, and is a leader in cardiovascular diagnostics and imaging, pacemaker implementation, and other advanced procedures.

 - Covenant Health is the region’s only stroke hospital network, and uses a “hub and spoke” approach to provide quick community access to advanced stroke care.

 - Fort Sanders Regional Medical Center has advanced certification as a Comprehensive Stroke Center of Excellence.
 The medical center uses innovative equipment and technology to treat complex strokes and other complicated neuro and vascular conditions.

 - Robotic surgery

 - Minimally invasive surgical techniques, including spinal procedures that result in fewer complications and faster recovery times

 - Hyperbaric oxygen therapy for chronic non-healing wounds